 - Upscale Garage door replacement cost: $3,500 – $4,000

 Siding is the defining component of a home’s exterior because it covers more vertical surface than any other material.
 Replacing siding that is in poor condition not only improves the appearance of your home, but it also offers the following benefits:

-- Keeps out moisture that makes insulation ineffective and causes mold and rot and prevents the attraction of insects that feed on damp wood
+- Keeps out moisture that makes insulation ineffective while causing mold and rot, and prevents the attraction of insects that feed on damp wood

 - Usually includes updating the home’s house wrap and replacing caulk around windows and doors, with the result of reducing energy use and cost